Script Example: Body Mass Index

 ALSO: $lb :kg $height $in 12 / + :m SQ / 1 ROUND

-In the last line pounds get converted to kg, inches get divided by 12 and added to feet (the variable $height) and the result gets converted to meters, then the body mass index gets calculated (weight in kg divided by the square of height in m).
+In that case the last line converts pounds to kg, then it divides inches by 12 and adds that fraction to the feet (the variable $height), convertes the result to meters, squares it, and then divides the weight by that number (weight in kg divided by the square of height in m).

 PROMPT $height enter height in cm or in ft (without inches):